cstkennedy/cs330-examples/Review-14-Rust-Builder-Pattern/README.md

-This discussion is split into two lectures...
+This discussion is split into three (3) lectures...

   - Part 1 - Example 1
     - [Youtube](https://youtu.be/utNsUk_pcgI)